How it Works

 Call 718-557-1399 if you have questions about the benefit.

-You are eligible if all these apply to you:
+You may be eligible for a Cooling Assistance HEAP benefit if all these apply to you:

 - Your household has at least one of these: